 2. The ascension of Jesus serves as his proper enthronement, fulfilling the offer that Satan made to him in the wilderness (Luke 4:5-7).

-3. The Eastern church refers to the feast as analepsis, or the taking up, and episozomene, the salvation.
+3. The Eastern Orthodox church refers to the feast of Ascension as analepsis (meaning, the taking up) and episozomene (meaning, the salvation).

 4. According to tradition, the ascension took place at Mount Olivet near Bethany.